danielknng/skinny-bravia/README.md

 # 🛠️ Sony Bravia TV Debloating & Performance Optimization
-*This guide will massively debloat your Sony Bravia TV!
-After debloatig you can use all installed apps, but you wont be able to watch normal television, use Accessibility options and some other functions.
-Please refer to the table below to make sure you wont disable functions you need. *
+*This guide will significantly debloat your Sony Bravia TV.
+After debloating, you'll still be able to use your installed apps, but some functionalities such as regular TV channels, accessibility options, and certain system features may be affected.
+Refer carefully to the provided tables to avoid disabling essential functions.*

 ---